janothan/globalRDFEmbeddingsISWC/README.md

 - Fix the error directly in file table.cpp in line 765 by replacing the line with:
 LoadSSSeq(T, S, InFNm, RelevantCols, Separator, HasTitleLine);

+The build should work now.
+You should find a file RDFConverter in directory Debug.